modular/modular/KGEN/docs/public/programming-manual.md

 programmers often want to declare that a value is immutable, and 2) may want to get an error if they mistype a variable name in an assignment.

-To support this, Mojo supports 'let' and 'var' declarations which introduce a new scoped runtime value: `let` is immutable and `var` is mutable.
+To support this, Mojo supports `let` and `var` declarations which introduce a new scoped runtime value: `let` is immutable and `var` is mutable.
 These values use lexical scoping and support name shadowing: